kornysietsma/korny-info-blog/_posts/2025-07-11-the-power-of-the-unix-philosophy-for-llm-agentic-tools.md

 Anyway - my colleague seemed to be surprised that the LLM wasn't embracing the large, complicated, sophisticated modelling that a tool like Rider does - in fact up to now you _needed_ a tool like Rider to understand complex ecosystems like ASP.Net.

-Whereas I quite like that it _doesn't have to_ - it uses the Unix philosophy - text-based interfaces (which language models naturally work well with), a mix of small dumb tools that do one thing and one thing well.
-And despite the powerful IDEs, the world has shifted - even Cathedrals like ASP.Net now supply quite good command-line tools like `dotnet` for building, formatting, linting, and testing, with an LLM-friendly text interface.
-With all these tools, plus the ability to iterate over solutions and use trial-and-error to course correct, it does a quite good job of what previously needed a huge complex IDE.
+Whereas I quite like that it _doesn't have to_ - it uses the Unix philosophy - text-based input and output (which language models naturally work well with), small fast stand-alone tools, that do one thing and one thing well.
+And despite the continued need for powerful IDEs, the world has shifted - even Cathedrals like ASP.Net now supply quite good command-line tools like `dotnet` for building, formatting, linting, and testing, with an LLM-friendly text interface.
+With all these tools, plus the ability to iterate over solutions and use trial-and-error to course correct, LLM-based tools do a quite good job of what previously needed a huge complex IDE.

-Claude Code even does a _better_ job than the smart IDEs for a lot of refactorings.
+Often Claude Code does a _better_ job than the smart IDEs for a lot of refactorings.
 I remember when refactoring IDEs first appeared, and they were amazing - I could say "extract these lines into a function" and it just worked.
-But now I can say to Claude "we are doing this repetitive pattern in our tests - can you change it to test against an array using Fluent Assertions instead" and it turns:
+But now I can say to Claude "we are doing this repetitive pattern in our tests - can you change it to test against an array using Fluent Assertions instead?" and it turns:

 ```csharp
 getBusinessResponse.People.Count.Should().Be(2);